DrC0okie/scanalyze/docs/project_management/scanalyze_rapport.md

 **Deploy** : Deploy the API to AWS Beanstalk

-Because we are using a monorepo, we need to tell AWS which folder need to be deployed, this is configured in the **buildspec.yaml file** located in the root directory of the repository
+Because we are using a monorepo, we need to tell AWS which folder need to be deployed.
+This is configured in the **buildspec.yaml file** located in the root directory of the repository

 ```yaml